 How many times have you been asked to sign up for store credit cards?
 And, how many times have you followed through?

-For some, shopping comes second nature.
+For some, shopping comes as second nature.
 The excitement of buying new items creates fulfillment and happiness.
 However, having multiple retail store credit cards can actually make you lose money.
-We’re here to discuss the 7 sneaky ways store credit cards can ruin your finances.
-Continue reading to learn more.
+We’re here to discuss the 7 sneaky ways store credit cards can negatively impact your finances.

 1. They have mountainous interest

 Interest is a huge obstacle when it comes to finances.
 The average store-brand card has an APR of 26.38 percent.
 That is very high in regards to paying back debt.
 Imagine never getting over the hurdle of paying off a credit card balance because the majority of each payment goes towards interest.
 It’s a very fast and painful way to drain your bank account.

 Every time you sign up for a store credit card, it affects your FICO score.
 Additionally, not monitoring your usage will hurt your finances, too.